mongodb/specifications/source/server_write_commands.rst

   deletes, and update expression documents must be <= this size.

   Batches containing more than one insert, update, or delete must be less than ``maxBsonObjectSize``.
   Note that this means a single-item batch can exceed ``maxBsonObjectSize``.
-The additional overhead of the command itself is guaranteed not to trigger an error from the server, except in the case of `SERVER-12305 <https://jira.mongodb.org/browse/SERVER-12305>`_.
-As a workaround, drivers should throw an error when the size of an update batch is > ``maxBsonObjectSize`` + 8KB - the server error will terminate the connection entirely.
+  A driver should allow ``maxBsonObjectSize`` + 8KB batch updates.
+The additional 8KB is reserved for theoverhead of the command itself, while the update documents should not exceed ``maxBsonObjectSize``.

 * ``maxWriteBatchSize`` : currently 1000, this is the maximum number of inserts, updates, or deletes that can be included in a write batch.
 If more than this number of writes are included, the server cannot